PolanskiPol/keyxplorer/README.md

 1. Download the latest release available from the "Releases" tab
 2. Add the "keyxplorer" folder into "res://addons/" inside your project
 3. Enable the "Keyxplorer" plugin in your project settings

+## Documentation
+Learn more about Keyxplorer in the [wiki](https://github.com/PolanskiPol/keyxplorer/wiki) of this project.